 - Step 6 – Turn Integration On!

-Step 1 – Install the Quickbooks Connector app in your Shopify dashboard
+Step 1 – Install the Quickbooks Online app in your Shopify dashboard

 Log in to your Shopify account and go to the App Directory by clicking on “Apps” on the left side menu.